h8d13/Vase/.github/docs/hard_ware.md

 `Settings` > `Storage` > `Add a drive` > Then match the file path but on your mountpoint (you can set it up to automount): `/myext/nvmemountpoint/home/myuser/.local/share/Steam`

+Also useful `steam --reset` in Konsole and watch logs when trying something out.

 ### NVIDIA Table :(

 - GTX 600/700 (Kepler) → needs nvidia-470xx-dkms (AUR)